zerovm/zerocloud/doc/Servlets.md

 (unless this is the only `READABLE` device).
 Its primarily purpose is to be used as a script source input for apps written in a scripting language (python, for example).

 20. Each `WRITABLE` device can have `min_size` property set.
 It defines what will be the minimal data size produced by the device.
 If device produced less than the amount it won't be processed, saved or otherwise used.
 Default is `min_size: 0` which means that even totally empty data files will be written to disk or serialized to user.

+21. Users can further fine tune the location of specific sessions, by providing `location` hint.
+This hint is an arbitrary string.
+ The sessions with the same `location` string will be co-located on the same physical computation node _if possible_.
+ The co-location is just a "best effort", if for some reason the sessions can not be started on the same node they will still be started albeit on different nodes.
+ The information about successful co-location will be returned in specific headers in response.
+See `Response.md` docs.

 ## Examples